burgwyn/platform/research.md

 ```

 ### Parsed response
+The `results` array contains the result values.
+If API-umbrella doesn't have data which satisfy request parameters then the `results` array will be empty.

-The value for table head is `hits_over_time.cols[i].label`.
-The "rows" array contains the value of each table row.
-The "c" array should be presented as table cell.
+`hits_over_time.cols[i].label` contains value for table heading.
+`hits_over_time.rows` array contains the value of each table row.

 | Date | nightly.apinf.io:3002/ss | nightly.apinf.io:3002/alternative/ |
 | ------ | ------ | ------ |